Sheriff probes how 3-year missing for 3 days found alive by ‘Good Samaritan’

 Foul play not suspected in disappearance and discovery of lost boy, authorities say

-Investigators will continue to probe the disappearance of Christopher Ramierez after the 3-year-old boy was found alive in the woods by a man guided by “divine intervention”.
+Investigators will continue to probe the disappearance of Christopher Ramierez after the three-year-old boy was found alive in the woods by a man guided by “divine intervention”.

-The toddler was found naked five miles away from his home after chasing his dog into the woods around his Texas home.
+The toddler was found naked five miles from his Texas home after reportedly chasing a dog into the woods.

 He survived for three days until he was found on Saturday by a man who says he was compelled by the Holy Spirit to search a wooded area of Grimes County, about 50 miles northwest of Houston.